 Oli is a professional drummer, probably one of the best I know.
-He plays in a world renown metal band name Kataklysm.
-This guy is always on tour, kicking ass on the stage by playing drums at a speed that we could call ‘’athletic drumming’’.
-But the life of a rock star isn’t always what we think it is: on the road, eating here and there with quick fix food, very little time to sleep, and kicking ass again on the stage before you even realize that you didn’t take the time to train and eat properly.
+He plays in a world-renown metal band name Kataklysm.
+This guy is always on tour, kicking ass on the stage by playing the drums at a speed that we could call ‘’athletic drumming’’.
+But the life of a rock star isn’t always what we think it is: on the road, eating here and there with quick-fix food, very little time to sleep, and kicking ass again on the stage before you even realize that you didn’t take the time to train and eat properly.

 All those people are not lazy asses, I know them, I talk with them almost every week and they are hardworking and passionate people.